Postal order: History

-The postal order is a direct descendant of the money order, which had been established by a private company in 1792.
-During World War I and World War II, British postal orders were temporarily declared legal tender to save paper and labour.
-Postal orders can be bought and redeemed at post offices in the UK, although a crossed postal order must be paid into a bank account.
+In the United Kingdom, the first postal orders went on sale on 1 January 1881.
+It is a direct descendant of the money order, which had been established by a private company in 1792.
+During World War I and World War II, British postal orders were temporarily declared legal tender to save paper and labour Postal orders can be bought and redeemed at post offices in the UK, although a crossed postal order must be paid into a bank account.
 Until April 2006 they came in fixed denominations though an amount of any value less than the next higher fixed denomination could be produced by adding one or more postage stamps in the space on the postal order that was designated for that purpose, but due to increased popularity they were redesigned to make them more flexible and secure.
 They now have the payee and value added at the time of purchase, making them more like a cheque.
 There is a fee for using this form of payment.
-The maximum value of postal order available is £250.00 with the fee capped at £12.50.
+The maximum value of postal order available is £250.00 for a fee of £12.50.